jonfink/rviz/README.md

 There are still some details of the new propgrid stuff that don't quite work right -- this causes the occasional crash.
 I'm hoping there are some other developers out there who can help find/debug/fix some of these errors (skipping the macports install of wxWidgets and building a version with debug flags enabled is invaluable for this).

 Also, please use the [github issues button](https://github.com/jonfink/rviz/issues) to track problems/solutions.

+## ROS Distribution

+I'm basing this code off of the newest version of rviz from trunk (i.e. Electric).
+If you are using Diamondback (like me), check out the 'diamondback' branch here where I've added the newest visualization\_msgs and interactive\_markers packages.